dai-shi/react-tracked/website/docs/caveats.md

 // even if the underlying state is referentially equal.
 ```

-You should use `useTrackedState` only once in a component.
+You should use `useTrackedState` only once in a component
+if you need referential equality of objects in the state.

 ## An object referential change doesn't trigger re-render if an property of the object is accessed in previous render